babar-raza/package-descriptions/aspose.com/nuget/aspose-for-net/Aspose.ZIP for .NET.md

+# .NET API to Manipulate Zipped Archives

 It is a standalone .NET API to create, manipulate, extract & protect archive formats including ZIP, BZIP, BZ2 & TAR.

-Aspose.ZIP for .NET class library allows your .NET applications to compress/decompress files and folders without getting into the complexity of coding new compression algorithms or understanding the existing ones.
+[Aspose.ZIP for .NET](https://products.aspose.com/zip/net) class library allows your .NET applications to compress/decompress files and folders without getting into the complexity of coding new compression algorithms or understanding the existing ones.
 Enable your programs to work with a vast range of features, such as, creating archives, saving archives, archive extraction, encrypting/decrypting archives, compressing single or multiple files as well as directory contents.
 It also allows you to apply security to your archived and compressed files and folders via password, AES (128, 192, 256) encryption or mixed encryption.mixed encryption.

 ## Archive Processing Features

-- Compress files and folders into standard ZIP formats.
+- [Compress files](https://docs.aspose.com/display/zipnet/Compressing+and+Decompressing+Files#CompressingandDecompressingFiles-CompressingFiles) and [folders](https://docs.aspose.com/display/zipnet/Compressing+and+Decompressing+Folders#CompressingandDecompressingFolders-CompressingDirectoryContents) into standard ZIP formats.
 - Supports Deflate, Bzip2 & LZMA compression algorithms.
-- Apply simple password or AES 128, AES 192, AES 256 encryption to archives.
+- Apply simple password or [AES128](https://docs.aspose.com/display/zipnet/Password+Protecting+Archives#PasswordProtectingArchives-EncryptionofFileswithAES128), [AES192](https://docs.aspose.com/display/zipnet/Password+Protecting+Archives#PasswordProtectingArchives-EncryptionofFileswithAES192), [AES256](https://docs.aspose.com/display/zipnet/Password+Protecting+Archives#PasswordProtectingArchives-EncryptionofFileswithAES256) encryption to archives.
 - Employ different protection scheme to each file within an archive.
 - Append more files to an existing zipped archive.
 - Use Gzip or Bzip2 to pack files & folders into a TAR archive.